print-hi/rit-docs/mkdocs/docs/Health/Health State 5/trans_probs.md

 # Transition Probability Matrix

-The Cox Hazard model produces continuous hazard rates that will be discretised to produces piecewise constant rates.
+The Cox Hazard model produces continuous hazard rates that will be discretized to produce piecewise constant rates.

-The process is repeated for each of the 6 transition rates.
+The process is repeated for each of the 12 transition rates.
 The rates at each age are combined into transition rate matrices for that age.
 Taking the matrix exponential changes that to transition probability matrices.